codedbychavez/beautica/README.md

 # beautica
-A single-page HTML, CSS template for a fictitious company called beautica.
+A single-page HTML, CSS Hero template for a fictitious company called beautica.